-- Join Eriece Colbert, an experienced classroom teacher, instructional coach, and adjunct professor who is a racial and social advocate, and me in our Understanding and Addressing Racial Trauma class.
-It will be held most Thursdays in May and into early June in 2021.
+- Join Eriece Colbert, an experienced classroom teacher, instructional coach, and adjunct professor who is a racial and social advocate, and for our class Understanding and Addressing Racial Trauma.
+Schedule a free consult to learn more.

 In conclusion, trauma-sensitive educators must be concerned with all layers under the tip of the trauma iceberg.
 It requires going deep down to examine our own roles in social problems.
-And, it means joining others who are fighting injustice in all its forms–while teaching youth how to do that too.
+And, it means joining others who are fighting injustice in all its forms–while encouraging youth how to do that too.
 Change worth enacting will be messy and demand taking a long, hard look at ourselves, especially as white educators, so that schools can meet the needs of all students.
 Every.
 Single.
 One.

 Fighting for change,